-Given the significant level of completed real estate inventory on hand, as well as the capital efficiency resulting from our points programs and capital efficient transactions, our spending for real estate inventory remained below the amount of real estate inventory costs in both the first half of 2019 and the first half of 2018.
+Given the significant level of completed real estate inventory on hand, as well as the capital efficiency resulting from our points programs and capital efficient transactions, our spending for real estate inventory remained below the amount of real estate inventory costs in both the first three quarters of 2019 and the first three quarters of 2018.
 We expect our 2019 full year inventory spending to be lower than our inventory costs, even including payments to satisfy our remaining commitments to purchase vacation ownership units.
 We entered into these commitments in prior periods as part of our capital efficiency strategy to limit our up-front capital investment and purchase finished inventory closer to the time it is needed for sale.
 See Footnote 11 "Contingencies and Commitments" to our Financial Statements for additional information regarding our remaining commitments.

-Our inventory spending was less than inventory costs in the first half of 2018, even including payments to satisfy a portion of our then remaining commitment to purchase vacation ownership units located at our resort in Marco Island, Florida.
-During the first half of 2018, inventory spending included \$24 million for the acquisition of 20 completed vacation ownership units at our resort in Marco Island, Florida, as well as a deposit of \$2 million for the purchase of completed vacation ownership units located in Bali, Indonesia.
+Our inventory spending was less than inventory costs in the first three quarters of 2018, even including a payment of \$48 million for the acquisition of 78 completed vacation ownership units at our Marriott Vacation Club Pulse, San Francisco resort.
+During the first three quarters of 2018, inventory spending included \$24 million for the acquisition of 20 completed vacation ownership units at our resort in Marco Island, Florida, as well as a deposit of \$2 million for the purchase of completed vacation ownership units located in Bali, Indonesia.